Skip to content

 Your browser and apps accumulate cached data over time.
 Clearing it forces a fresh start.

 In All Settings > General > Application Manager, select Web Browser and choose Clear cookies and site data.
-Repeat for any app that feels sluggish.
-This often makes an immediate difference.
+Repeat for any streaming app that feels sluggish.
+Netflix, YouTube, and Disney+ all accumulate local cache that can slow launch times by several seconds after a few months of use.
+For the full per-app and webOS version breakdown, follow the clear cache on LG Smart TV walkthrough.

 #8.
 Restart Your LG TV